-Students who are participating in an approved study abroad/study away program in the fall or spring may have the FWT requirement for that academic year waived due to differences in academic schedules at other schools.
-Students who are studying abroad/studying away in the fall and would like to complete FWT must contact the Field Work Term Office prior to the registration deadline to register.
-Students who are planning to study abroad/study away in the spring but wish to complete an FWT should register as usual.
-Students who are applying to study abroad/study away in the spring but are still awaiting a decision regarding acceptance into a program by late October should meet with the FWT director to discuss their options.
+Students who are participating in an approved study away program in the spring may be eligible to have the FWT requirement for that academic year waived due to differences in academic schedules at other schools.
+Students who are applying to study away in the spring but are still awaiting a decision regarding acceptance into a program by late October should notify the FWT Office by emailing email@example.com.

 In line with the Bennington pedagogy of self-directed learning, we want to encourage students to pursue every option that advances their educational and professional goals.
 Sometimes, specialized internship opportunities may only be available in the summer, and summer positions are also more likely to be paid.
 Additionally, we recognize that some students may simply need a break in the winter as related to emergency circumstances or medical or mental health reasons, and we want to allow this flexibility.